-In general, singing, and/or playing a wind instrument, and similar activities that increase the presence and propulsion of respiratory droplets in the air in mixed household/living unit settings are prohibited.
-However, such activities are permitted provided they are performed at a gathering/business/operation authorized under the Order, and the following mitigation measures are taken:
+In general, singing, and/or playing a wind instrument, and similar activities that increase the presence and propulsion of respiratory droplets in the air in mixed household/living unit settings are discouraged.
+When such activities are performed, the following mitigation measures should be considered and implemented to the extent reasonably practicable:

-- A. If the activity takes place outdoors: - 1.
-Any person(s) singing and/or playing a wind instrument, etc. shall maintain physical distancing of at least ten (10) feet from any other person(s) while engaged in such activity.
-Members of the same
+Any person/performing group singing and/or playing a wind instrument, etc. shall maintain physical distancing of at least ten (10) feet from other groups (audience, etc.).